 Isabelle Emond, Broker/Owner

-Special thanks to my good friend Marcus.
-Very knowledgeable and always educating me on the economy!
+Special thanks to my good friend Marcus, very knowledgeable in finances.
 Graphic source: Money magazine, Jan-Feb 2018 issue.
 Showing the bull market periods from 1945 until today.